ATLAS-GHOST/SPOOK/README.md

    c. `--duration` is for how long the sender should send the UDP packets.
 It defaults to 60 seconds.
      Example: `--duration 600` for 10 minutes or ` ` for 60 seconds.

    d. `--packet_size` is how big the UDP packets are.
-This has a minimum value of 16 bytes, to a maximum
+This has a minimum value of 16 bytes, to a maximum of 64,000 bytes which is the UDP limit
+     Example: `--packet-size 1600` or ` ` for default

 You should now see the Grafana dashboard becoming populated with metrics on the URL `http://localhost:3000/`.
 If any metrics are broken, please ensure the the PromQL is targeting the correct metric, especially ethernet.